Nature Exploration Story Time (NEST) - Fur, Feathers, and Freezing

 10:00 AM10:00

-Nature Exploration Story Time - Water, Water Everywhere!
+Nature Exploration Story Time (NEST) - Fur, Feathers, and Freezing

 Come join LSPA educators at the Center for Lake Studies to explore the natural world.
 Each Tuesday morning will be filled with hands on learning through sensory experiences, guided exploration, creative play, art, and music.
 LSPA’s story time is designed for young children and their caregivers.
 Come to one session or all - each program is organized around a different ecological theme.
 Come join the fun!
-This Tuesday morning we will be exploring the wonder of water and its amazing properties.
-We will be having fun with water activities and taking a walk along the Sugar River.
+This Tuesday morning we will be examining the variety of adaptations that help our wild animal friends survive the freezing winter temperatures!

 View Event →